 When it comes to picking a marketing strategy, many different frameworks can be used to develop our customer acquisition strategy.
-Among the different theories available we particularly favour Jobs to Be Done Theory, and in this post, we are going to discuss why.
+Among the different theories available, Jobs to Be Done Theory is one of the most effective, and in this post, we are going to discuss why.

-Spoiler alert: among the many beautiful thing Jobs to Be Done Theory can do for your business, it highlights some of the shortcomings of Personas Theory, pointing out the missing link of causality in your typical “personas story”.
-Here’s a breakdown of the post’s content.
+Spoiler alert: among the many beautiful things that Jobs to Be Done Theory can do for your business, it does happen to highlight some of the shortcomings of Personas Theory, pointing out the missing link of causality in your typical “personas story”.
+What this means that using Personas you might end up knowing everything about your customer except for understanding why heshe is buying your product.

 Hardliners of this approach would create personas (or person-types) imagining their fully-rounded lives, and making them as ‘real’ as possible.

-Creating these imaginary personas would then assist marketers in thinking about their marketing mix while bearing in mind the final users.
+Creating these imaginary personas would then assist marketers in developing their marketing mix while bearing in mind the final users.

-In recent years, however, this approach has been criticised extensively.
-Personas can be considered nothing more than a valuable thought experiment, assisting product development teams in connecting among each other, more than really connecting to the final customer.
+In recent years, however, this approach has been extensively criticised.
+Personas can be considered a valuable thought experiment, assisting product development teams in building a common understanding of the customer.

-The structure of the typical Persona story, is in fact structured as follows:
+The structure of the typical Persona story reflects this issue, as you can see below.

 I Want to ____________ (Action)